christopherohit/Mandarin_Square_Capturing/README.md

    - Play with Computer Medium

-   - Play with random mode
+   - Play with Random Mode

    - Play With Computer Hard

-   - Play with another Player
+   - Play with Another Player

    - Exit Game.